 For the sections, think what she'll find most interesting in that section, and put that in the title.

-For example, I recently helped a large IT company win a £multi-million contract with a customer that wanted to improve their competitive advantage.
-We changed one section's title from "Our cutting-edge IT" to "How our cutting-edge IT will transform your competitive advantage" – much more interesting to the client.
+For example, I recently helped a large IT company win a multi-million-pound contract with a customer that wanted to improve their competitive advantage.
+We changed one section's title from "Our cutting-edge IT" to "How our cutting-edge IT will transform your competitive advantage" -- much more interesting and relevant to the client.

 5. Ensure your emails impress